fawkesrobotics/ros2-clips-executive/cx_plugin/README.md

 Note that it **must not guard the scope within clips_env_init**, as the plugin manager already guards the environment.

-It also **must not guard the scope inside of CLIPS user-defined functions, as they are called from within the CLIPS engine, hence are already guarded by the CLIPS-Executive when it calls the `run` command for the environment.
+It also **must not guard the scope inside of CLIPS user-defined functions**, as they are called from within the CLIPS engine, hence are already guarded by the CLIPS-Executive when it calls the `run` command for the environment.

 #### Environment Context